-Many people find that a hybrid mattress, which is a combination of memory foam and traditional inner spring coils, is ideal for preventing back pain.
+Many people find that a hybrid mattress, which is a combination of memory foam and traditional inner-spring coils, are ideal for preventing back pain.
 Inner springs provide you with support, while their memory foam covering gently conforms to your body to provide you with optimum comfort.

-Futon mattresses, depending on how thick they are, may be the least desirable, as they tend to offer only minimal support.
+Futon mattresses tend to offer only minimal support.
 They are usually rather thin, allowing your body to feel the rails underneath.
 This can result in hip, shoulder, and back pain when you awaken.
 A quality futon, on the other hand, may be a great choice due to the fact that they are excellent at supporting your joints.
 If you go the futon route, be sure to test the quality first and make sure you can’t feel the rails underneath you.

 To sum it up

 Keep in mind that mattresses that sag in the middle or are either too soft or too firm can result in even those with healthy backs waking up stiff, sore, and aching.
-So if your mattress is currently in the sagging stage or you are testing super soft mattresses, keep that in mind!
-Make sure when you buy your new mattress that you have a 30-day money back guarantee and a minimum of 10-year warranty.
-Great resource for more information on buying tips can be found at Spine Health.
+Make sure when you buy your new mattress that you have a 30-day money back guarantee and a minimum of a 10-year warranty.
+For more information on buying tips about mattresses read the Spine Health blog.